isabelle-bh/StrawberryShores/README.md

 # Strawberry Shores

-Welcome to our App 3 project called Strawberry Shores!
+Welcome to our Game Programming App 3 project called Strawberry Shores!
 This is a 2D adventure RPG which takes place in a village called Strawberry Shores.
 It combines both puzzle and combat elements for an enjoyable experience.
 The player must complete a series of quests given to them by the village Wizard.
 The town is in danger and needs your help!